 Leaving the magnificent tree behind, we traverse the scrubland and wildflowers to begin our scramble into lichen-covered rocky crevices.
 Clambering between large rock boulders, we follow an indistinct rocky dirt path that twists and turns.
 Then we find a narrow corridor and glance upwards to discover we are surrounded by the spellbinding symbols, beautifully engraved into sandstone.
 The atmosphere is other-worldly.
 It took a two-minute scramble to access them in a hidden sandstone corridor, and observing the beauty of these stone etchings, we are spellbound!

 A couple of weeks before our walk, we watched an interview (on the Tony Robinson Walking Through History documentary), with Jake Cassar, environmentalist, who spent time with Aboriginal elders in this area.
 He is adamant that the Egyptian hieroglyphs are authentic.
 Jake describes how particular symbols are enclosed by a rectangle telling the story of two Egyptian princes who journeyed across the waters by boat, until they were shipwrecked on Australia’s Central Coast shore.
 While one of the boys was killed by a snake bite, the other was left to be raised by a local Aboriginal tribe.
 The boys are depicted by the birds, and a snake is carved in between them.
-And if it is true, it would be intriguing to learn of the boy’s life living with the Aboriginal tribe, or the English soldier’s life.

 There is evidence of other rock engravings in this area that are acknowledged and authentic.
 The Bulgandry Art Site Aboriginal Place is further up the road from the entrance to this track, where rock art from the Guringai people is displayed for public viewing.
 The engravings are said to be more than 200 years old, some perhaps ten times that age.

 Both sites are sacred to the local indigenous tribes.
-While the story of the Egyptian princes’ arrival in Australia is far from uncertain, the connection that one of the princes had to Aboriginal peoples as was told in this emphasises our deep and long indigenous history and culture.
+While the story of the Egyptian princes’ arrival in Australia is far from certain, the connection that one of the princes had to Aboriginal peoples as was told in this emphasises our deep and long indigenous history and culture.
 And whatever the true account, the Gosford Glyphs and surrounding area certainly feel sacred and are a very special place.

 Pin it on Pinterest for later